FunnyRabbitIsAHabbit/CryptoAutotrader/README.md

 *Steps 3 and 4 are irrelevant, if [Dockerfile](Dockerfile) is used*

-Running with a `-d` or `--dashboard` flag will result in forwarding program output to a local flask server of a Dash app (only supported for `run` mode).
+Running with a `-b` or `--base` flag will result in forwarding program output to alternate functions (must be implemented beforehand, only supported for `run` mode).
-This dashboard option will also show a plot of transaction cost for successfully placed orders (upward transaction cost trend coincides with portfolio estimation growth, so it's useful info).

 #### 1